 - On a lightly floured surface, roll the dough to form a large rectangle, ⅛ inch thick.
 Transfer the dough to a baking sheet.
 Sprinkle the almond mixture over the pastry, leaving a 1-inch border all around.

 - Arrange the plum slices over the almond mixture.
 Fold the border of the dough up, pressing and pinching it together to make a rim.
 Dot the plums with the butter and sprinkle the remaining 2 tbsp sugar over them.
 Bake until the filling is bubbly and the crust is golden, about 1 hour.

-- Meanwhile, mix the red currant jelly and the Grand Marnier (or triple sec) together in a small bowl.
+- Meanwhile, mix the jam and the Grand Marnier (or triple sec) together in a small bowl.
 Brush the mixture over the entire tart just after it comes out of the oven.
 Let the tart cool and serve warm or at room temperature, with the creme fraiche.